When you’re in the office, it’s easy to be lulled into believing you know exactly what your team is working on.

-During the past 9 years in leading a 100% remote team, we’ve learned quite a bit about what it takes to effectively manage remote staff while keeping them productive and happy.
-And although it can be quite different from managing in-house employees, we believe the principles below can actually be applied to all management, including an in-office staff as a more effective strategy than tracking the time clock or measuring, for lack of a better term, butts in seats.
+We’ve spent more than a decade leading a 100% remote team, and we’ve learned quite a bit about what it takes to effectively manage remote staff while keeping them productive and happy.
+And although it can be quite different from managing in-house employees, we believe the principles below can actually be applied to all management, including an in-office staff, as a more effective and modern strategy.

-Here are some things to focus on instead:
+Here are six pillars to focus on for effective remote employee management:

 Do you have clear KPI’s for your business and are you monitoring them regularly?